Create a payment Link

 checkout.loopcrypto.xyz/<checkout-sessions-id>

-is provided in the response to the Checkout Sessions enpoint and the full link is provided on the company dashboard.
+Where a checkout-session-id looks like cs_01jtnkb6gafqfvhq4j37xydxdr This id is provided in the response to the Checkout Sessions endpoint and the full link is provided on the company dashboard.

 demo.checkout.loopcrypto.xyz/<checkout-sessions-id>